NEGU93/cvnn/docs/experiments/correlation_noise.rst

                                         polar=False, do_all=True, dropout=None)

-.. note:: Results will be differents to those published on the report because of the following items
+.. note:: Results will be differents to those published on the report because of the following reasons

-    - Since version 0.2.89 the default real mlp model changed.
+    - Since version 0.2.89 the default real mlp model changed using a new definition that will be published in a new article.
-    - Default optimizer was sgd and not adam.
+    - Default optimizer changed to adam.
+    - As the dataset is generated randomly.
+This means two independent runs of :code:`run_gaussian_dataset_montecarlo` may not have the same confidence intervals and results.
+        - The error reported on the paper is for the specific dataset generated.
+        - Disclaimer: All comparisons with a parameter variation was done with the same dataset.
     - Since version 0.3.48 cvnn started using TensorFlow optimizer which averages gradients by it's batch size according to `this post <https://stackoverflow.com/questions/66566905/debugging-tensorflow-fit-not-making-sense/>`_

 **Simulation Results**